 What would you say is your style?

 The best way to describe it is journalistic.
 I'm not into masses of posed and forced shots.
-I generally like to take photos of the day unfolding in front of yourselves and I. I like the shots to be natural and reflective of the day – generally it’s also photographs that make you think and see your day from another angle you might not have thought of.
+I generally like to take photos of the day unfolding.
+I like the shots to be natural and reflective of the day – generally it’s also photographs that make you think and see your day from another angle you might not have thought of.

 Do you use flash?